sdckey/EnScript-Samples/README.md

 ## FAQ
 __Q) Why are many EnScripts in *.EnPack format?
 Is it to hide the code?__

 A) Maybe, but in most cases the code is packaged because it consists of more than one source-code file.
-Packaging multiple files together overcomes compatibility issues when two scripts use different versions of the same library file.
+Packaging multiple files together overcomes compatibility issues when two scripts use different versions of the same library.

 __Q) Can I have a script's source-code?__